MelissaFlores2002/Mistake-had-to-redo/README.md

 # Technical
 ## Models
 [What data are we dealing with?
 What classes will we create for that data?]
-- Firebase
+- user struct
-- CoreData Helpers
+- project create
-- Coacoa Pods
+- project add, and requests
 ​
 ## Views
 [What custom views do we need to create?
 Include pictures of your prototypes/sketches!]